Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 24% more expensive

 Breaches detected within 200 days are typically contained before lateral movement, large-scale exfiltration, or persistent access take hold.
 After that mark, the probability of regulatory notification triggers, customer churn, and litigation all increase, compounding costs across every category.
-Credential-based attacks take longest to detect (292 days on average); breaches first identified by internal security tools are detected fastest.
+Supply chain compromises take longest to identify and contain (267 days combined), followed by malicious insiders (260 days); breaches first identified by internal security teams are resolved fastest (172-day mean time to identify).

 Primary source:IBM Cost of a Data Breach Report 2025.